Dodgers TV host suffers seven broken bones going down park slide live on air

 “Hi, guys!”
 Mr Vassegh said as he appeared on the field later with his wrist in a cast, thanking Justin Turner, Mookie Betts and Cody Bellinger as well as the Dodgers staff for helping him before he could get to a hospital.

-He later said his “skinny fat body can’t handle it,” according to CBS.
+He later said his “skinny fat body can’t handle it”, according to CBS.

 The Dodgers players and social media team made light of the incident on their accounts.
 Mr Vassegh also tweeted about the mishap.